Curriculum

 This course provides an overview of managing people with chronic pain syndromes associated with neuromusculoskeletal disorders and psychosocial factors using emerging and contemporary concepts of pain assessment, treatment, and outcomes.
 This course builds on the previous courses within the curriculum on the pain management domains and core competencies that were integrated within the body systems.
 Built from contemporary models, this course reflects the interprofessional consensus of core competencies for prelicensure health professions education in patient management.
 This course emphasizes the core knowledge necessary for offering best care of patients and provides integrated interprofessional discussion on comprehensive pain management designed to improve patient outcomes.
 Approved for distance learning.
 Prerequisite: Successful completion of semester 4 courses

 This course introduces the foundation to general research and evidence-based principles by exploring research methodologies and outcome measures used in health care.
+It also introduces elements of applied research design and statistics that foster students to become intelligent consumers of scientific literature.
 Introduces foundational concepts of scientific inquiry for clinicians with creating clinical questions, searches appropriate literature sources, and assesses the evidence quality.
 Approved for distance learning.

 Prerequisite: Successful completion of semester 1 courses